 We’re wrapping up a two-part series covering some common injuries.
 A couple of weeks ago I covered sprains in Part 1.
 Part 2 focuses on overuse injuries, which can cause repetitive stress injuries.
-Find yourself with a painful back, elbow, shoulder, or knee after that weekly game of golf or tennis?
+Find yourself with a painful back, elbow, shoulder, or knee after that weekly game?
 These fun weekend activity-induced pains are overuse injuries.
-Some common examples of overuse injuries are carpel tunnel, tennis elbow, “blackberry thumb,” tendonitis, and plantar fasciitis.
+There are many common examples of overuse injuries.
+These include carpal tunnel, tennis elbow, “blackberry thumb,” tendonitis, and plantar fasciitis.

 Generally, a repeated action causes these overuse injuries.
-A single action, repeated over time, especially when done incorrectly, can cause stress on the body and eventually injury.
+A single action, repeated over time, especially when done incorrectly, can cause stress on the body.
+And eventually an injury.
 The more frequently you do the aggravating action, the more severe the injury becomes.
 These actions are typically from work or play.
 Sitting at a poorly positioned desk and even golf, video games, or running are common causes.
-Symptoms are caused by internal swelling and compression on your nerves, which can lead to burning, tingling, weakness or numbness.
+Symptoms are caused by internal swelling and compression on your nerves.
+These symptoms include burning, tingling, weakness, and numbness.

-You can measure your relief in hours and days if you take appropriate measures.
+You can measure your relief in hours and days if you take appropriate measures, though.
 Change the repetitive action to prevent irritation of the injury.
-Either use the body part in a healthier manner or change the activity altogether (change tennis for billiards).
+Either use the body part in a healthier manner or change to a different activity altogether.
 However, continuing to subject the injury to the same repetitive action will slow your healing.
 The delay could even possibly cause that injury to never heal.
-If the injury continues to progress, it can lead to coldness, severe numbness, and a loss of function.
+If the injury continues to progress, it can lead to worse symptoms; like coldness, severe numbness, and a loss of function.

 Physical therapists or occupational therapists can assess your activities and environment; ensuring you move in the safest way possible.
 Your insurance provider will generally cover your PT/OT costs with a referral from your provider.
 Small sidenote: Tell your primary care provider, “this injury is limiting me in the following ways:” followed by each limitation.
 This will be incredibly beneficial for you getting your insurance to cover the therapy.
 Make sure you tell your PT/OT what is being limited as well.
 Whether work, housework, childcare, sports, or sleep, the PT/OT can only help what they know about.
 Contact your employee health representative if you believe the injury is related to an activity required for your work.
 They can assess your environment and recommend ergonomic changes to your work area.
 Typically, you go through your Human Resources to handle this.